 Didn’t interact much with unknown people.

 People in McLeod Ganj are nice and polite.
-In fact, they will help you at a time of crisis.
+In fact, they will help you in a time of crisis.
 But even then, staying alert at all times is extremely important.
 A little caution can save you from a lot of problems later.

 Mcleodganj has given me a hundred memories for life and has ensured that I keep re-visiting it again and again.
 Traveling solo to Mcleodganj has surely made me more confident and independent as a backpacker.